NOP0/rustmatic/README.md

 # Rustmatic

-Rustmatic is a thought experiment on creating a PLC like environment programmable in Rust.
+Rustmatic is a thought experiment on creating a PLC-like environment in Rust.
 Do not use for anything serious.

 # Goals